kkpatel1/GSoC2017/_posts/2017-08-19-Constellation.md

 ![Screenshot_Constellation]({{ site.url }}/{{site.baseurl}}/images/Const_Screenshot.jpeg){:width="75%"}

 ### To-Do list for next week
 There are mainly 4 tasks for next week
 1. Do some cleanups and push the required changes in core GRC code to the main GNU Radio repository.
 2. Write in-code documentations.
 Epescially in the functions which are not obvious to follow.
 Add a detailed README for the project.
 3. Cleanup the code.
 Try to update the code with PEP8 guidelines.
 Cleanup not-so-important variables, reduce the redundancy, change the code structure.
 4. Write a tutorial.
 I will mostly follow QT GUI tutorial.
 But will focus on what is different from QT equivalent.
+5. Change the orientation of waterfall plot such that Frequency is on the horizontal axis.
+I will change the coffeescript implementation of the plot for this.
+Hence, there will be no changes in API of the project.